Living Laser: Fictional character biography

 As the "Living Laser", Arthur Parks becomes a mercenary and professional criminal.
-He develops an infatuation with the heroine the Wasp, and after he kidnaps her, he is forced to battle the superhero team the Avengers.
-He captured Hawkeye and Captain America by placing them in a ring of lasers before leaving, but they were able to contact another member who helped them escape.
-The Living Laser met the Avengers again when he tried to conquer a small South American country, who defeated and incarcerated the villain.
+He develops an infatuation with the heroine Wasp, and after he kidnaps her, he is forced to battle the superhero team the Avengers.
+He captures Hawkeye and Captain America by placing them in a ring of lasers, but they were able to contact another member who helped them escape.
+The Living Laser encounters the Avengers again when he tried to conquer a small South American country, but is thwarted and incarcerated.

-The Laser, after breaking out of prison by creating a laser using parts teleported to him, reappears as part of a team formed by master villain the Mandarin after being teleported to his base, in an unsuccessful attempt to destroy the Avengers and conquer the world, he attacked Africa to try stealing diamonds, but was defeated by Thor and Hawkeye despite the robot Ultimo being transported there from a volcano.
-As part of "Batroc's Brigade" (consisting of the Laser; the Swordsman and Batroc the Leaper) he participated in a battle against Captain America.
-The Laser reappears as part of the first version of the Lethal Legion gathered by the Grim Reaper in a failed revenge plot against the Avengers.
-There is an encounter between Kree hero Mar-Vell and an android version of the Laser.
+Living Laser, after breaking out of prison, reappears as part of a team formed by the Mandarin in an unsuccessful attempt to destroy the Avengers.
+As part of "Batroc's Brigade" (consisting of Living Laser, Swordsman, and Batroc the Leaper) he participated in a battle against Captain America.
+Living Laser reappears as part of the first version of the Lethal Legion gathered by the Grim Reaper in a failed revenge plot against the Avengers.

-The Laser eventually acquires the artifact the Serpent Crown, and while controlling the living weapon Nuklo and a battalion of the US Army attempts to conquer the world, but is defeated by the Avengers.
+Living Laser acquires the Serpent Crown, and while controlling the living weapon Nuklo and a battalion of the US Army attempts to conquer the world, but is defeated by the Avengers.
 He is then employed, along with fellow villains Power Man and Whirlwind, by Count Nefaria, who temporarily amplifies their abilities and sends them against the Avengers as the second Lethal Legion.
-The effect, however, is temporary and their combined abilities are drained by Nefaria (who in "powered" mode battles the Avengers until defeated by the Vision).
+The effect, however, is temporary and their combined abilities are drained by Nefaria.

-Discovering that the amplification caused a build-up of energy in his body that is reaching a critical, and potentially fatal, level, the Laser seeks the aid of East German scientists, who offer to help by draining off the excess energy and using it to power a network of weapons satellites.
-The plan, however, is stopped by Iron Man and in battle with the hero, the Laser's energy levels build to critical mass.
-Although the Laser begs for help, Iron Man has no choice but to hurl the character into the atmosphere where he detonates and apparently dies.
-Eventually revived, the Laser battles Iron Man once again; and during the "Acts of Vengeance" storyline battles the hero Quasar.
+Discovering that the amplification caused a build-up of energy in his body that is reaching a critical, and potentially fatal, level, Living Laser seeks the aid of East German scientists, who offer to drain the excess energy and use it to power a network of weapons satellites.
+The plan, however, is stopped by Iron Man and in battle with the hero, Living Laser's energy levels build to critical mass.
+Although Living Laser begs for help, Iron Man has no choice but to hurl him into the atmosphere, where he detonates and apparently dies.
+Eventually revived, Living Laser battles Iron Man once again.